What Makes a Good Salesperson?

 - Adapt their personality style to others with different or non-complimentary styles

-- Have the ability to articulate their goals and assign timelines
+- Have the ability to design a sales process that articulates their goals and assign timelines

 - Focus on behaviors and relationships that help meet long-term objectives

-- Strategize about the people they are selling to instead of focusing on what they are selling
+- Strategize their sales pitch about the needs of their potential customers instead of focusing on what they are selling

-- Take command of the sales cycle process in order to control their own success
+- Have the sales skills to take command of the sales cycle process in order to control their own success

 - Are self-starters who are not afraid to exert pressure to influence others and close deals